nateshirley/codespeak/README.md

   frame.add_type(Order)
 ```

+Frames highlight an important property of Codespeak—infererred functions are easy to edit and reproduce, because their source material is declared concretely in your project.

 ### Share resources across many functions with module-level Frames.

-The types included in a Frame act as an inventory of resources for a function to use when inferring logic—they're not an instruction set.
-It's perfectly fine for a function to have types in its frame that aren't relevant—Codespeak will simply ignore them.
+Frames hold an inventory of resources that functions use when inferring logic.
+It's perfectly fine for a function to have types in its frame that aren't relevant to its goals—Codespeak will simply ignore them.

 In some cases, one may choose to build a single set of resources and share it across several functions.
 For these cases, Codespeak offers module-level Frames.